MECLabTUDA/Lifelong-nnUNet/documentation/sequential_training.md

 ```

-Note that the `--transfer_heads` flag makes no sense to use in combination with the Sequential Trainer, because this flag will be overwritten internally anyway, since training Sequential, ie. transfer learning requires `--transfer_heads` to be set and the user moght forget it.
-However, during evaluation, the user has to set this flag whenever transfer learning, ie. `--transfer_heads` has been used.
+Note that the `--no_transfer_heads` flag makes no sense to use in combination with the Sequential Trainer, because this flag will be overwritten internally anyway, since training Sequential, ie. transfer learning requires to not set `--no_transfer_heads` and the user might forget it.
+However, during evaluation, the user has to set this flag whenever `--no_transfer_heads` has been used for training.